Orientation for the BSN student

 Teaching and Learning Concepts and Strategies

-Introduction to a variety of teaching and learning concepts that apply to all learners, focusing on issues within the patient-centered environment.
-Exploration includes techniques and strategies that enhance the learning process for pediatric, obstetric, adult, and geriatric clients.
-Emphasis on using critical thinking skills to identify problems and develop practical solutions within the client-centered environment.
-3 Credits (3 Lecture) Scheduled by Special Arrangement.
+Introduction to a variety of teaching and learning concepts that applies to all learners.
+Special focus will be placed on the issues of teaching and learning in the patient centered environment.
+Techniques and strategies that will enhance the learning process for pediatric, obstetric, adult, and geriatric clients will be explored.
+Emphasis will be placed on using critical thinking skills to identify problems and develop practical solutions within the client-centered environment.3 Credits (3 Lecture) Scheduled by Special Arrangement.

 The Role of the Health Care Provider Related to Death and Dying

 Exploration of the role of the nurse and other health care professionals in the provision of care for the dying patient.
 Discussion allows for examination of personal feelings, as well as the professional, spiritual and ethical issues surrounding the care of the dying patient and his/her family.
 Palliative care choices are analyzed from a multidisciplinary perspective.
 The course provides insight into the implications for nursing and health care practice of how different cultures view and experience death and dying.
 1 Credit (1 Lecture) Scheduled by Special Arrangement.